cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/terraform/components/eks_ingress_alb_controller/README.rst

 `AWS Load Balancer Controller Kubernetes Technical documentation <https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/how-it-works/>`_

-The following diagram details the AWS components this controller creates.
+The following diagram details the AWS resources this controller creates.
 It also demonstrates the route ingress traffic takes from the ALB to the Kubernetes cluster.

 .. image:: doc/aws-alb-ingress-controll.png
   :width: 100%